Bikers Welcome Ladies Drink Free

-Bikers Welcome Ladies Drink Free is the only album from Ministry's front man Al Jourgensen's side project Buck Satan and the 666 Shooters.
-It was released in 2011.
+Bikers Welcome Ladies Drink Free is the only album from Buck Satan and the 666 Shooters, an American alternative country group led by Al Jourgensen as a side project from his main band Ministry.
+The record was released in 2011 through Jourgensen's label 13th Planet Records, and is mostly original songs with a few covers of country-rock tunes from the 1960s and '70s.

 Jourgensen calls the musical style Country-core / heavy Western and mixes fiddles, banjos, harmonicas, and drum machines with comical lyrics performed by his alias, Buck Satan.
-The record was released through Jourgensen's label 13th Planet Records.